Actor Rick Moranis sucker punched while walking in NYC

 Moranis was attacked while walking south on Central Park West.
 The assailant fled northbound.
 Moranis suffered back, hip, neck and head pain, though the full extent of his injuries was not clear, the official said.

-Moranis shot to fame in the 1980s as a star of the sketch comedy series “Second City Television,” before landing roles in blockbuster movies like “Ghostbusters” and “Honey I Shrunk the Kids.”
+Moranis shot to fame in the 1980s as a star of the sketch comedy series “Second City Television,” before landing roles in blockbuster movies like “Ghostbusters,” “Spaceballs” and “Honey I Shrunk the Kids.”
 He put acting aside in the last 1990s to focus on raising his children, but has made occasional appearances since.